 - Intense cravings

-In most facilities, clinicians will help recovering individuals become more comfortable during this process by treating these symptoms as needed.
+In most facilities, clinicians will help to recovering individuals become more comfortable during this process of drug detox by treating these symptoms as needed.

 Withdrawal management programmes may take anywhere from a week to several months